Skip to navigation Skip to content

 Care receiver at risk referrals are often sent with little or no notes to protect the informant’s identity or if the allegations are sensitive in nature.
 The social worker must contact the referring Program Support Officer (PSO) before undertaking the assessment to gain full details of the referral reason.

 PSOs must send the care receiver at risk referrals on the care receiver's record for privacy reasons.
-If social workers identify sensitive information has been placed on the carers record, they are to take appropriate action to remove this information including consulting with the CCRT.
+If social workers identify sensitive information has been placed on the carers record, they are to take appropriate action to remove this information including consulting with the CRT.

 Go to Step 2.